skellis46/slipbox/improvisation and the threshold of the self.md

 > Our objective experience consists of thoughts and images, which we call the mind; sensations, which we call the body; and sense perceptions, which we call the world.
 In fact we do not experience a mind, a body or a world as such.
 We experience thinking, sensing and perceiving. [@spira-2008-transparency]
 - just so useful as a reminder or as a kind of 'ground zero' for how to consider what is going on in the improvisation practice

-> Disorders of basic self-awareness have recently come to be explored in detail by means of an extensive, phenomenologically based interview (Examination of Anomalous Self-Experience, EASE [36]). [@fuchs-2009-embodiment]

 - From Hetty in November 2024: what is influence of being solo vs with other people?